You can make saline solution at home with tap water, iodine-free salt, and baking soda. Following safety procedures can prevent bacteria.

 Saline can be used to help wash out uncomplicated cuts and wounds.
 Pouring saline on a wound can help clear away foreign material and bacteria, reducing the likelihood of infection.
 Normal saline solution will not sting or burn a wound.

-Although saline solution is a good option for wound cleaning, studies have shown that running tap water works just as well.
+Although saline solution is a good option for wound cleaning,

 Children with attention deficit hyperactivity disorder or anxiety benefit greatly from structured projects that encourage problem-solving, motor control, and focus.
 The following is an easy, fun, and customizable recipe for saline slime.